We run an annual programme of activities that fall under the following categories

 We're delighted to be hosting the next Pitch Up! event at The Sheds.
 Pitch Up!, run by the IMPACT! team, is an in-person, practice pitching event that offers indie developers the opportunity to learn from peers, get feedback from a panel of publishers and scouts and give yourself peace of mind that you’re able to refine your pitch before jumping in at the deep end.
 Register your interest to take part via this form.

-Bristol Game Hub Social
+Bristol Game Hub Antisocial

 Wednesday 19 November 2025, 19:00 - 21:00